MartianZoo/solarnet/README.md

 ### Join the discord

-[This invite](https://discord.com/invite/3vpKDktmde) should work (please let me know if it doesn't, contact info at bottom).
+Please do.
+[This invite](https://discord.gg/KruKmJfPY) should work until Sept 25...

 ### Videos